The Buzz Cut: Camila Cabello Is the First Latina Cinderella. But Is Reimagining Old Fairy Tales Enough?

 *

-In 2019, an Indian soldier and policeman in Assam, was living his own nightmare.
-He was declared a “foreigner” because of the new citizenship laws; his nation told him he came from Bangladesh after 1971 when in fact he was born in Assam in 1967.
+In 2019, an Indian soldier-turned-policeman in Assam was living his own nightmare.
+He was declared a “foreigner” because of India’s new citizenship laws; his nation told him he came from Bangladesh after 1971, when, in fact, he was born in Assam in 1967.
 The unsettling account shows the institutional fall of a “model Indian citizen.”
 One only has to wonder what happens to others.

 *